storj/docs/code/payments/Tally-Vs-Rollup.md

 Here is a high level overview of how tallies and rollups are used in the code base.

 The items that are tallied include:
-- storage usage (i.e. bytes stored) for storage nodes
+- storage usage (i.e. byte hours stored) for storage nodes
 - storage usage (i.e. bytes stored) for uplinks

 The items that are rolled-up include: